Don Everly of early rock ‘n’ roll Everly Brothers dies at 84

-Everly died at his home in Nashville, Tennessee, on Saturday, according to his attorney and family spokesperson Linda Edell Howard.
+Everly died at his home in Nashville on Saturday, according to his attorney and family spokesperson Linda Edell Howard.
 His brother, Phil Everly, died in January 2014 at age 74.

 “Don lived by what he felt in his heart,” a statement from the family said.
 “Don expressed his appreciation for the ability to live his dreams ... living in love with his soul mate and wife Adela, and sharing the music that made him an Everly Brother.
 Don always expressed how grateful he was for his fans.”